 Hollywood and other media like video games rarely get the military right.
 Despite having advisors on hand, accuracy often takes a back seat to entertainment.
 Things like whisper-quiet suppressors and helicopters falling out of the sky have become so prevalent in media that the general public accepts them as fact.
 One of the worst types of offenses depicted in military media is language.
-Certain words and phrases have worked their way into television, games, and movies that simply aren’t used or shouldn’t be used in the military.
+Certain words and military phrases have worked their way into television, games, and movies that simply aren't used or shouldn't be used at all.

 This is one of the worst and most common offenses.
 Short for helicopter, troops just don't say chopper anymore.
 The term was used by previous military generations, but its continued use in depictions of the modern military is simply inaccurate.
 Today, the words "helo" and "bird" are the more accepted terms for rotary-wing aircraft.

 This one might actually worse than chopper.
 In radio communications, the word "over" means that you are done talking.
 You release the push-to-talk button and the other person can talk.
 When they're done talking, they also say "over" and the cycle continues until the conversation is over.
 When that time comes, the higher-ranking person ends the radio traffic with the closer "out."
 You either say "over" because there's more to communicate or because you're the lower-ranking person; you only say "out" if you're the higher-ranking person and you're ending the communication.
 It's never "over and out" and saying "out" to a superior is generally frowned upon.

 3. I repeat

 No, you don't repeat; you say again.
 Unless you actually mean repeat, in which case the artillery that you called for will be fired again.
 Yup, that's what repeat means on military radio nets.
 When you say something for a second time or need the person you're talking to to say something again, you use "say again."
 For example, "Troops in contact.
 I say again, troops in contact" or, "Say again your last.
 You're coming in broken and unreadable."